 The iPass Mobile Network is the world’s largest commercial Wi-Fi provider, with millions of community hotspots, inflight Internet and far more hotels, airports, and other business venues than any other network!
 A few venues include:

 For the enterprise: A network in your pocket virtually anywhere you roam

-For enterprise customers, it provides aggregated access to hundreds of different networks using a single login based on the user’s existing corporate credentials.
-The iPass Mobile Network provides organizations with:
+For enterprise customers, the iPass Mobile Network provides access to hundreds of different networks and over a million global Wi-Fi hotspots using a single login based on the user’s existing corporate credentials.
+With the iPass Mobile Network, organizations get:

 - Secure authentication: When users log in to the iPass Mobile Network, their credentials are passed over the Internet using a 128-bit encrypted connection that uses the Secure Sockets Layer (SSL) protocol and mutual key exchange between the various iPass platform components.
 The iPass protocol ensures that users’ credentials (username and password) and other possible authentication attributes are not compromised.

-- Reliability / high availability: The iPass Mobile Network includes four globally distributed data centers to reduce authentication latency, and is built to support a hub and spoke authentication architecture, redundantly engineered to provide carrier-grade 99.999 percent availability.
+- Reliability and high availability: The iPass Mobile Network includes four globally distributed data centers to reduce authentication latency, and is built to support a hub and spoke authentication architecture, redundantly engineered to provide carrier-grade 99.999 percent availability.

 1 Data from the ‘ISO 3166’ list of 249 country codes.